Astros vs. Blue Jays Player Props Betting Odds

-Player prop bet odds for Bo Bichette, Yordan Alvarez and others are listed when the Toronto Blue Jays host the Houston Astros at Rogers Centre on Tuesday at 7:07 PM ET.
+Yordan Alvarez and Bo Bichette are two of the players with prop bets available when the Houston Astros and the Toronto Blue Jays play at Rogers Centre on Wednesday (at 7:07 PM ET).

 Bet on this matchup or its props with DraftKings!